 Like a piece of jewellery, taps add the finishing touch to a bathroom or kitchen.
-On-trend brass taps add some welcome shine to pared-down concrete bathrooms, or give extra punch to timeless marble bathrooms.
-They’re not out of place in kitchens either, as this cool new kitchen brand proves.
-Brass taps offer a cool contrast to modern concrete workshops, and add warmth to minimalist white kitchens.
-But it’s not all about brass – industrial style, factory-inspired faucets are making waves in both kitchens and bathrooms, giving off cool and edgy vibes.
+On-trend brass taps (opens in new tab)add some welcome shineto pared-downconcrete bathrooms (opens in new tab), or give extra punch to timeless marble bathrooms (opens in new tab).
+They're not out of place in kitchens either, as this cool new kitchen brand (opens in new tab) proves.
+Brass taps (opens in new tab) offer a cool contrast to modern concrete workshops (opens in new tab), and add warmth to minimalist white kitchens (opens in new tab).
+But it's not all about brass – industrial style (opens in new tab), factory-inspired faucets are making waves in both kitchens and bathrooms, giving off cool and edgy vibes.

 Here are 7 of the best taps to help put the perfect finishing touch on your kitchen or bathroom.